-5 Reasons You May Seek Validation from Others…And Why You Don’t Need It
+5 Reasons You May Be Seeking Validation from Others…And Why You Don’t Need It

-Most of us, at one time or another, have sought validation from others.
+Most of us, at one time or another find ourselves seeking validation from others.

 Whether on the job, in relationships, while going through stages of self improvement or in response to how we look and how we present ourselves, we have looked to others for the reassurance that we're doing the right thing or have made right choices.

 And, while it's certainly not wrong to receive input from others, especially a trusted circle of family or friends, we sometimes learn to depend on this validation entirely in order to function or move forward.